BrandonTang89/bdd_engine/README.md

 ```

 ## Script Usage

 We can also pass a script file to the binary.
 The script file should be a valid script.
-The script file will be loaded into memory, scanned, parsed and executed.
+The script file will be loaded
+into memory, scanned, parsed and executed.

 ```bash
 ./bdd_engine --source <script_file.bdd>
 ```

 # Architecture

 All BDDs are stored together as a big implicit directed acyclic graph.
-Each BDD node is uniquely identified by an integer id.
+Each BDD node is uniquely identified by an
+integer id.
 This helps to save memory space and makes comparison of BDDs easier.
-Specifically, two formulae are logically equivalent iff they have the same BDD id.
+Specifically, two formulae are
+logically equivalent iff they have the same BDD id.

 The true and false leaves are represented by ids 1 and 0 respectively.

-Each required BDD is recursively constructed, ensuring that the reductions are done correctly during construction such that each reduced BDD has a unique ID within the graph.
+Each required BDD is recursively constructed, ensuring that the reductions are done correctly during construction such
+that each reduced BDD has a unique ID within the graph.

 ## Operations

 These operations are provided to manipulate the BDDs:

 - OR, AND, NOT, Exists and Forall quantification

 These operations are syntactic sugar on the above operations:

 - Implication: `P -> Q` is equivalent to `!P | Q`
+- Equivalence: `P == Q` is equivalent to `(P & Q) | (!P & !Q)`
+- Inequality: `P != Q` is equivalent to `(P & !Q) | (!P & Q)`

+Note that this means that using equivalence and inequality can result in exponential blowup in the size of the abstract
+syntax tree.
+However, when we evaluate the expression, we will still only have 1 BDD node for each P and Q so this
+should not really be a problem in practice.

 # Repository Layout

 The project is a tree-walk interpreter, so it has three internal parts:

 - A lexer
     - `token.h` contains the token types and scanner interface
 - A recursive descent parser
     - `parser.h` contains the parser interface
         - The parser has a custom parser exception class for handling errors
-      - A call to the `parse` function returns an `expected` object that either has the parsed ASTs or a list of parse errors.
+        - A call to the `parse` function returns an `expected` object that either has the parsed ASTs or a list of parse
+          errors.
     - `ast.h` contains the abstract syntax tree (AST) node types
 - A tree-walk interpreter
     - `walker.h` contains the interface for the interpreter, including the run-time BDD graph